tommysullivan/ts-injector/readme.md

         4. Perform a Pull Request from branch to origin/master and let repository owners pull in changes
 4. Integration / Stress / Longevity / Release Testing
 5. Roll up information into existing Project Plan tools / documents in non-disruptive manner

+## Scope

+While we will link to grafana and kibana from MCS, we will not have links to specific time periods, metrics, logs.
+We will replace the UI with the new MCS (Monet).
+Prashant would like to have the metrics available on the dashboard of Monet.
+There are two things Prashant wants to achieve with phase one: packaging everything except for the UI to get a robust data layer with documentation and all that.
+The UI is just like a "community release" to demonstrate the power of the underlying data system.

+The following systems will be out of scope for Spyglass:

+MapReduce v1
+Spark Standalone

+## Releases

+May timeframe and fall timeframe.
+Probably Spyglass would be released in May; but it depends on if Monet is there.
+If we were to release Spyglass prior to Monet, we would link to it in a not-so-visible manner (such as where MCS links to Resource Manager).
+Prashant believes that mid-January we should finalize the Spyglass plan.
+There is some installer decisions being made tomorrow.

+Dave Tucker has a python library that can call the UI installer in order to set up environments.
+There is a question of whether or not the "quick installer" CLI should be deprecated with the 5.1 release.
+But then again there are not any changes to quick installer for 5.1 release so it may be ok to leave it in the next release.

+## Customers

+UHG, Cisco, Rubicon, Comscore, MachineZone